asjadnaqvi/stata-sankey/README.md

 - Option `ctwrap()` added to wrap title labels.
 - Option `ctgap()` now takes on values based on percentage of total height.
 This makes it easier to relatively displace the title labels.
 - Option `labpos()` now accepts lists of positions for each layer.
-- X-axis was sometimes adding additional space due to internal tolerance for ranges.
+- X-axis was sometimes adding additional space due to some internal tolerance limit.
 This has been fixed.
 - Minor bug fixes.

 **v1.81 (16 Oct 2024)**